canonical/sdkcraft/docs/tutorial/index.rst

 Prepare an SDK
 --------------

-Having installed |project_markup|,
-use it to initialise, define and pack your first :ref:`SDK <exp_sdks>`.
+Once you have installed |project_markup|, use it to initialise, define and pack your first :ref:`SDK <exp_sdks>`.
-Here, we'll build an SDK that installs a recent Python version in the workshop.
+Here, we'll build an SDK that installs a version of Python in the workshop.

 .. _tut_init: